Photonico/Computational_Physics_Topics/A Journey into the Physics World.md

-# A list of recommended courses for learning Physics
+# A List of Recommended Courses for Learning Physics

 Created by Lu Niu